ac0mplex/imged/README.md

 * SDL2 >=2.0.22
 * FreeImage >=3.18.0

-To compile just run `zig build`, look for the binary in `zig-out/bin/`.
+Just run `zig build` to compile, find the binary in `zig-out/bin/`.